JeffHing/angular-cabinet/README.md

 ## Features

 * Simplifies creation of user interface components that show or hide content.
-* Provides a consistent API across multiple user interface components
+* Provides a consistent API across multiple user interface components.
 * Compatible with CommonJS, AMD, and non-module build environments.

 ## Installation